Snowdon Charity Guided Walk

 This event is supported by Slimming World and together we are raising money for the Smiles Campaign. (see tab below for more details).

-Having a walk leader along for the day is also a great way to offer support and encouragement to those who may need that extra bit of support to reach their goal.
+- Support and encouragement to those who may need that extra bit of help to reach their goal.

 This is a one-day event, although you can easily make it into a weekend event if you so wish.